godaddy/extract-config/README.md

   }
 }
 ```

+It's important to note that nested lists and objects will *not* be merged, just
+overridden.

 We **highly** recommended keeping all of your configuration in one single location,
 but to support legacy formats, we allow multiple points of entry.